2020 Call for Papers

 Achievement in Essay Award Submission Guidelines

-Those who wish to submit their completed essays for consideration of our "Achievement in Essay" award (with cash prize) should send completed essays of approximately 6-8 double-spaced pages in length by the abstract submission date—March 2, 2018—to the conference organizers.
+Those who wish to submit their completed essays for consideration of our "Achievement in Essay" award (with cash prize) should send completed essays of approximately 6-8 double-spaced pages in length by the abstract submission date—March 1, 2020—to the conference organizers.
+Students who are part of a panel presentation but who also wish to submit an “achievement in essay” award submission must also submit their entire essay these guidelines, with an indication on the cover sheet that the paper will be part of their panel.

 Paper documentation should follow either the MLA or the APA formats.

 We wish to follow a blind submission policy.
 Student name, essay category (undergraduate or graduate), contact information, and essay title should be on the cover sheet.
+If the paper will be part of a proposed panel, indicate the name of the panel on the cover sheet as well.
 The essay's title should also be on the first page of the essay, but the student name should not appear anywhere but the cover sheet.